 Yigal has developed >10 broadband modem technologies from scratch, along with more than 25 broadband mixed-signal silicon products.
 He has invented more than 35 patents and has published numerous papers in a wide range of scientific and technical publications.
 Yigal holds a B.Sc. and M.Sc.
 (Cum Laude) in Electrical Engineering from Tel Aviv University and an Executive MBA from the Kellogg- Recanati Program.

-Eran Eshed brings to Altair Semiconductor a wealth of telecommunications business and marketing experience.
+Eran Eshed brings to Altair Semiconductor 20 years of telecommunications business and marketing experience.
 As co-founder and VP of Marketing and Business Development of Altair Semiconductor, Eran has helped position the company as the leading developer and supplier of single-mode LTE chipsets.
+For nearly a decade, Eran has led the company’s product and marketing strategy, corporate positioning and business development, widening Altair’s global footprint, and propelling Altair to its leading position in the LTE market.

 Prior to co-founding Altair Semiconductor, Eran served as Director of Marketing for Texas Instruments’ Cable Modem business unit, where he was responsible for all marketing activities, including creating and implementing strategic revenue plans, managing major accounts, as well as sales and channel development activities for OEM and ODM customers across North America and Asia.